Why planar cracks fragment into echelon cracks: Introduction

 One of the earliest experimental investigations of echelon crack growth was performed by Knauss \cite{knauss1970observation}, who conducted tearing tests on thick, notched plates of Solithane polymer.
-He observed the emergence of echelon cracks inclined at approximately $45^{\circ}$ to the original crack axis; see Fig.~\ref{Fig1}(a–b).
-Subsequent studies have reported echelon crack formation in a broad range of brittle materials, including glass, rocks, polymers, and hydrogels \cite{cooke1996earthquake, zimmermann2009bone, ronsin2014crack, zehnder2015spiral}.
-Their occurrence is known to depend on a combination of geometric and loading conditions, as well as intrinsic material properties.
-In certain configurations, echelon cracks can form even when a small mode III component is superimposed on a dominant tensile loading \cite{ravi2010criterion, ronsin2014crack, fineberg2022hidden}.
+He observed the emergence of { child} cracks inclined at approximately $45^{\circ}$ to the original crack axis; see Fig.~\ref{Fig1}(a-c).
+He also reported similar crack growth for torsion of an externally notched cylinder (Fig.~\ref{Fig1}(d-f)).
+Subsequent studies have reported echelon crack formation in other brittle materials { \cite{cooke1996earthquake, abass1996hydrostone, ronsin2014crack, zehnder2015spiral}.} Their occurrence is known to depend on a combination of geometric and loading conditions, as well as intrinsic material properties.
 Experiments on hydrogels further indicate that echelon crack formation depends on the intrinsic material length scales at the crack tip \cite{ronsin2014crack}.

-A theoretical explanation for the formation of echelon cracks remains incomplete.
-Two fundamental questions arise: (i) why does the crack fail to propagate in a self-similar manner along the axis of the pre-existing crack \cite{barenblatt1961brittle}, and (ii) if the crack tends to propagate out of its original plane, why does it do so through fragmentation into multiple cracks rather than via smooth, continuous deviation?
+Existing fracture theories remain unable to account for echelon crack formation, and in particular fail to satisfactorily address two fundamental questions: (i) why does the crack fail to propagate in a self-similar manner along the axis of the pre-existing crack \cite{barenblatt1961brittle}, and (ii) if the crack tends to propagate out of its original plane, why does it do so through fragmentation into multiple cracks rather than via smooth, continuous deviation?